raganwald/raganwald.github.com/_posts/2016-11-12-eliminating-waste-with-lean-software-development.md

 When faced with a new task, we are tempted weigh the architectural waste in the present, against the expected future value of the technical debt waste, then "make the calculation" and decide how much architecture will result in the least waste over the lifetime of the code.

-This is sensible in theory, but not in practise.
+This is sensible in theory, but not in practice.

 ---